I will try to answer those

 green card.
 First off, you receive a recipicè, and

-have.
+that is what I currently have.
 After I have my medical visit

 to make sure that I am healthy enough to